ethereum/remix-plugin/doc/engine/1-getting-started.md

 2. Create the Engine

-The engine manage the communication between plugins.
+The engine manages the communication between plugins.
 It requires a `PluginManager`.
 ```typescript
 import { PluginManager, Engine } from '@remixproject/engine';